shaunbennett/developer-rig/README.md

 When an Extension has been loaded into the Developer Rig, refreshing your browser window will cause the latest Extension assets to be pulled into the page.

 ## TL;DR
-Conceptualising how an Extension works can be tricky, particularly in the context of the Developer Rig.
+Conceptualizing how an Extension works can be tricky, particularly in the context of the Developer Rig.
 Three main pieces are needed:
 * the Developer Rig service (i.e. `yarn start`)
 * a service hosting the Extension front end and associated assets (i.e. `yarn host`)
 * an Extension Backend Service (EBS)